csujedihy/macos10.9_ns2.35_patch/README.md

 ####Patch for installing ns2.35 on Mac os 10.9
 It works well in Mac OSX 10.9.
-Before using this patch, make sure you have already install others libraries like X11, xQuartz and so on.
+Before using this patch, make sure you have already install other libraries like X11, xQuartz and so on.

 Tips: you can easily install these stuffs by homebrew or macports.

 Steps:

 1. cd ns-allinone-2.35/